bazald/zenilib/clean/README.txt

 **************************************

 Batch files (.bat) and Python scripts should have equivalent results.
-The batch files should run in Windows, provided you are not using a network drive.
+The batch files are for Windows.
-The Python scripts should run fine on network drives, but they require Python to be installed.
+The Python scripts are for any OS with a Python interpreter installed.

 zenilib_clean.bat/py
   -Delete files generated during the build process